Powershell Script to Auto Import .REG files in Current Directory

 A simple PowerShell script which will auto import .REG files in the current directory.
 Useful for automating deployments or machine setup.

-I frequently need to import a bunch of Registry settings stored in an individual .REG files.
+I frequently need to import many Registry settings stored in an individual .REG files.
 These are for common machine setup tasks like adding scheduler entries, setting some default Windows settings, adding missing screen resolutions to Surface Book, removing library folders from Explorer and so on.

-Instead, I use a Powershell script which will iterate over all the .REG files in the current directory and import each one it finds.
+Instead, I use a Powershell script that will iterate everything.REG files in the current directory and import each one it finds.

 powershell